Revisiting the Universal Texture Zero of Flavour: a Markov Chain Monte Carlo Analysis: An MCMC Scan of Parameter Space

 \subsection{The Generic MCMC Algorithm}

 Our numerical analysis will rely on a Metropolis-Hasting MCMC algorithm.
 The purpose of this approach is to find the posterior distribution of the model after applying relevant experimental constraints, thereby obtaining viable, high-likelihood UTZ parameter regions.
-The MCMC technique has proven to be very powerful when applied to the exploration of high-dimensional parameter spaces, with physics applications originating in cosmology \cite{Trotta:2008qt} and extending to (e.g.) phenomenological studies of SUSY extensions of the SM \cite{Baer:2008jn, DeCausmaecker:2015yca} and the determination of parton distribution functions \cite{Mangin-Brinet:2017vkg}.
+The MCMC technique has proven to be very powerful when applied to the exploration of high-dimensional parameter spaces, with physics applications originating in phenomenological studies of SUSY extensions of the SM \cite{RuizdeAustri:2006iwb,Baer:2008jn, DeCausmaecker:2015yca}, cosmology \cite{Trotta:2008qt}, and the determination of parton distribution functions \cite{Mangin-Brinet:2017vkg}.
 More recently, two publications have used this approach to study the viability of a flavoured SUSY SU(5) model \cite{Bernigaud:2021kpw} and a scotogenic model for loop-induced neutrino masses \cite{Sarazin:2021nwo}, from which we will follow most of the methodology.

 The algorithm is based on an iterative process where every new proposed parameter point is selected in an area near to the previous one, and its estimated viability drives its acceptance in the chain.
 To be more explicit, every Markov chain starts on a randomly selected point within the parameter interval ranges.
 Then, on every iteration, a new point with parameters $\Vec{\theta}^{n+1}$ is proposed in the vicinity of the previous point with parameters $\Vec{\theta}^n$.
 In our study, the new proposed parameter value is computed according to